The drama of The Chain kept alive on the big screen

 Bassist John McVie once described the atmosphere during making Rumours as "dra-ma": Stevie Nicks and Lindsey Buckingham had split up not long before, Mick Fleetwood’s marriage was going downhill, and McVie himself was in the middle of a divorce with their keyboardist Christine McVie.

 The band argued endlessly about every point imaginable during the recording that was defined by a rather hedonistic mood: according to co-producer Ken Caillat, the members "started throwing champagne in each others' faces and yelling at each other,” and Stevie Nicks claimed that the amount of cocaine present in those two weeks could have paid their rent for six months.

-Perhaps the deeply personal nature of Rumours was partially responsible for its reception—the album went platinum over 20 times and won Album of the Year at 1977 Grammy Awards—as well as its timelessness.
-After all, the raw intimate honesty of The Chain is what makes it so pertinent.
+Perhaps the deeply personal nature of Rumours was partially responsible for its reception—the album went platinum over twenty times and won Album of the Year at 1977 Grammy Awards—as well as its longevity.
+After all, what makes The Chain so pertinent is the raw intimate honesty bubbling below the surface,

 Fleetwood Mac has sold more than 100 million records worldwide since its formation in 1967, making them one of the world's best-selling bands.
 Having survived a hiatus and several lineup changes, the group sometimes makes a point about their perseverance by opening their concerts with The Chain.